6170-fa14/6.170-guides/Install.md

 *For Windows Users:* download the installer from http://msysgit.github.io and run it

-*For MAC and Linux Users:* check if you already have Git installed by running the command:`$ which git`
+*For MAC and Linux Users:* check if you already have Git installed by running the command
+    $ which git

-If you do not have Git and are using OS X, install it: `$ brew install git`.
+If you do not have Git and are using OS X, install it:
+    $ brew install git
 Note: If you don’t have brew, install Homebrew http://brew.sh/

-If you do not have Git and are using Ubuntu, install it: `$ sudo apt-get install git`
+If you do not have Git and are using Ubuntu, install it:
+    $ sudo apt-get install git

 If these options don’t work out for you, there is also the official Git site which has installation instructions. http://git-scm.com/book/en/Getting-Started-Installing-Git

+After installing Git you'll also want to tell it your name and email address so your commits contain that information:

+    $ git config --global user.name "Your Name"
+    $ git config --global user.email "you@mit.edu"

 GitHub
 ------